terramate-io/terramate/docs/functions/tm_format.md

 ### Width Modifier

 Use a width modifier with an optional decimal number immediately preceding the verb letter to specify how many characters will be used to represent the value.
 You can specify precision after the (optional) width with a period (`.`) followed by a decimal number.
-If width or precision are omitted, Terraform selects default values based on the given value.
+If width or precision are omitted, Terramate selects default values based on the given value.

 The following examples demonstrate example use cases for the width modifier.